-To ensure the health of our employees, we conduct annual medical examinations and special medical examinations for our employees, along with providing health guidance and consultation services.
-In addition, nurses and industrial physicians interview employees and provide guidance when overwork is suspected to help manage their mental and physical health.
-In addition, for workplaces that handle substances subject to laws and regulations, the working environment is measured once a year to prevent generation of hazardous substances and ensure proper management
+To ensure the health of our employees, we conduct annual medical examinations and special medical examinations for our employees, and provide health guidance and health consultation services.
+In addition, nurses and industrial physicians interview and provide guidance to employees who are suspected of overworking in order to manage their mental and physical health.
+In addition, we measure the working environment once a year at workplaces that handle substances subject to laws and regulations to prevent the generation of hazardous substances and ensure their proper management.

-In addition, to maintain and improve the health of our employees, we have set up smoking areas to prevent passive smoking and, with the support of the labor union and health insurance association, we hold health promotion activities (walking and bowling competitions, etc.) at each office with the aim of raising health awareness and communication among employees and their families.
+In addition, to maintain and improve the health of our employees, we have established smoking areas to prevent passive smoking and provide the following health support.